-- (k) a determination that the Australian legal practitioner cease to accept instructions in relation to a specified class of work for a specified period; - (1)determination prohibiting the a Australian legal practitioner from acting Australian legal practitioner an as otherwise than in course the of employment by or under the supervision of an Australian legal practitioner unrestricted practising holding an certificate and who has been approved by the Board: - (m) a determination that the Australian legal practitioner pay to the Board any costs incurred by the Board in investigating and hearing a complaint. - (3) If the Board makes a determination under subsection (2), the Board must advise the prescribed authority of the determination and the prescribed authority may impose a condition on the Australian legal practitioner's practising certificate to give effect to that determination as it sees fit. - (4) The Board and the prescribed authority have the power to do all things necessary to give effect to any determination made under this section. - (5) If - (a) the Board makes a determination under subsection (2)(b), (e) or (m); and the Board may, after the expiration of 21 days after the making of the determination, cause that determination to be filed in the Supreme Court as a judgment under the Supreme Court Civil Procedure Act 1932.
+- (m) a determination that the Australian legal practitioner pay to the Board any costs incurred by the Board in investigating and hearing a complaint. - (3) If the Board makes a determination under subsection (2), the Board must advise the prescribed authority of the determination and the prescribed authority may impose a condition on the Australian legal practitioner's practising certificate to give effect to that determination as it sees fit. - (4) The Board and the prescribed authority have the power to do all things necessary to give effect to any determination made under this section. - (5) If - (a) the Board makes a determination under subsection (2)(b), (e) or (m); and - (b) an application for appeal is not made under section 458 (Application against determinations) - the Board may, after the expiration of 21 days after the making of the determination, cause that determination to be filed in the Supreme Court as a judgment under the Supreme Court Civil Procedure Act 1932.